Book review - The Conquest of Bread

 surplus value is equal to the new value created by workers in excess of their own labor-cost, which is appropriated by the capitalist as profit when products are sold.

 I actually largely agree with this, with the caveat that an incredible amount of detail is glossed over if the analysis stops at this basic realisation, and it does not, in itself, mean that workers have to get a ‘bad deal’.
-This depends, inter alia, on how much surplus value is extracted, what the other prevailing social conditions are, what role the government takes in regulating the economy and recognising the rights of workers to paid a fair wage, etc.
+This depends, inter alia, on how much surplus value is extracted, what the other prevailing social conditions are, what role the government takes in regulating the economy and recognising the rights of workers to be paid a fair wage, etc.

 However, Kropotkin deepens the analysis, and tells us that